kulibraries/islandora7-rest/docs/Usage.md

 ## Relationship Shortcuts

-These convenient functions wrap the basic relationship functions above, but wrap the most common use cases.
+These convenience functions wrap the basic relationship functions above for the most common use cases.

 ### add_content_model